This post was most recently updated on December 4th, 2018

 The dietary fiber and omega-3 fatty acids found in flax seeds improves bowel movement and in the process eliminates excess estrogen from your body.
 Check out the full here.

 Soybeans are one of the richest sources of phytoestrogens.
-The intake of foods rich in estrogen like these is known to provide relief from the symptoms of menstrual cycle in women.
+It is beneficial in providing relief from menstrual problems like cramps or pain by restoring the estrogen levels in the body.
 Check out the full here.

 3. Dried Fruits: